BradJones-3/friendly-guide/README.md

 ### Colour Scheme

 The main colours used throughout the website are a black background with yellow text to keep the Star Wars theme consistant throughout each page.
+Also when hovering over buttons the colour will change to a orange to clearly show the user where their cursor is pointing.

+### Typography

+The pairing of fonts [Lato](https://fonts.google.com/specimen/Lato?preview.text_type=custom) and also [Gothic+A1](https://fonts.google.com/specimen/Gothic+A1) with Sans Serif being used as back-up should the fonts not be able to load due to an import fail.

+Gothic A1 is being used throughout the site to keep the text consistent.

+### Imagery